-How Does Water Pollution Affect Human Health? - ETA MOLD
+How Water Pollution Affect Human Health?

-How Does Water Pollution Affect Human Health?
+How Water Pollution Affect Human Health?

-How Does Water Pollution Affect Human Health?
+How Water Pollution Affect Human Health?

 Polluted water can cause immediate health issues, like stomach problems or skin irritation, which many people have experienced.
 Over time, the impact can be even more severe.
 Long-term exposure to pollutants can lead to chronic health issues, including certain cancers, liver and kidney damage, and neurological problems.